lanl/ExactPack/doc/source/references.rst

    H.S.
 Udaykumar, L. Tran, D.M.
 Belk, and K.J.
 Vanden,
    *An Eulerian method for computation of multimaterial impact with ENO shock-capturing and sharp interfaces*, JCP **186** (2003) 136-177.

+..
+[Ramsey17]
+   Scott Ramsey, Z. M. Boyd, and S.C.
+Burnett, *Solution of the Noh problem using the universal symmetry of the gas dynamics equations*, Shock Waves **27** (2017) 477-485.